ucrbioinfo/AMPS/README.md

 AMPS uses three inputs:
 + DNA Sequence, which should be in Fasta format
 + Methylations, which contains the methylation and context information of cytosines.
-This file is based on the output of methylation extractor of [Bismark](https://github.com/FelixKrueger/Bismark/tree/master/Docs#optional-genome-wide-cytosine-report-output "wgbs mapping tool") <p><code>chromosome position strand count-methylated count-unmethylated C-context trinucleotide-context</code></p>
+This file is based on the output of the methylation extractor of [Bismark](https://github.com/FelixKrueger/Bismark/tree/master/Docs#optional-genome-wide-cytosine-report-output "wgbs mapping tool") <p><code>chromosome position strand count-methylated count-unmethylated C-context trinucleotide-context</code></p>
-+ annotaions, Which is a table containing the annotated functiona element coordination and must be in GF3 format.
++ Annotaions, Which is a table containing the annotated function element or repeat coordinations and must be in GFF3 format.

 ### Sequence based